BEROCHLU/sakata/README.md

     `npm install --production`
 4. npm run script
 # Note
-Despite its vulnerabilities, the matrix multiplication (dot) function of `math.js@6.6.5` is being used due to its high speed.
+Despite its vulnerabilities, the matrix multiplication (dot) function of math.js@6.6.5 is used because of its high speed.